 These African leaders, with a deep reverence for the Continent, will join a Pan-African alliance of over 300 Harambeans – ordinary people doing extraordinary things.
 As Admissions Director, I am thrilled by the prospects of these entrepreneurs knowing how valuable their contributions will be to Africa’s development at a time when the centrality of entrepreneurship cannot be overstated enough.
 On a continent with a youth population of over 226 million, innovators with a track record of job creation across all sectors will be critical for success.

 The 14th class of Harambeans are an aggregate of individuals with a personal nexus so integral to the core of their ventures that their raison d’etre is nothing but inspirational.
 The class includes a Harambean from South Africa who is building one of the more competitive payment solutions that seeks to drive economic inclusion and equality of outcomes for small business owners; a winner of the Innovator of the Year Prize at the 2016 All Africa Business Leaders Awards who has created over 1000 jobs and delivered on the promise of exceptional education for more than 12 000 children in South Africa; a Harvard Business School graduate building a tech-driven logistics services company that seamlessly coordinates haulage across frontier markets; a Ghanaian who has been accepted into Y Combinator twice; a former Head of Product Marketing at Google currently helping fortune 500 companies to reimagine their spaces; and the first woman to win the Royal Academy of Engineers Africa Prize for Innovation Award.

-The 14th class will sign the declaration virtually in May and be officially welcomed to our Alliance at the Harambe Bretton Woods Symposium in Q4 of this year where they will reaffirm our collective pledge ‘to work together as one’ to build Africa’s future.
+The 14th class will sign the declaration virtually in May and be officially welcomed to our Alliance at the Harambe Bretton Woods Symposium in November 2021 where they will reaffirm our collective pledge ‘to work together as one’ to build Africa’s future.